jandrad/AdRootViewController/README.markdown

 Replace the RootViewController in the Cocos2d project with the AdRootViewController.

+Define your AdMob publisher Id in the GameConfig.h

 To add the ad to the controller's view call:

     [viewController addBannerAd];